cdp1337/coreplus/docs/smarty-functions/img.md

 ## Parameters

 * file
 	* File_Backend
 	* File object passed in to display
 	* Either "file" or "src" is required.

 * src
 	* string
 	* Source filename to display.
 This can start with "assets" for an asset, or "public" for a public file.
 	* Either "file" or "src" is required.

 * width
 	* int
 	* Maximum image width (in pixels).
 If both width and height are provided, the image will be constrained to both without any distortion.

 * height
 	* int
 	* Maximum image height (in pixels).
 If both width and height are provided, the image will be constrained to both without any distortion.

+* dimensions
+	* Provide both width and height in pixels, along with special instructions
+	* Structure is "widthxheight" with no spaces between the "x" and the two integers.
+	* Special modes available are:
+		* Carat "^" at the beginning of the string fits the smallest dimension instead of the largest.
+		* Exclamation mark "!" at the beginning forces size regardless of aspect ratio.
+		* Greater than ">" at the beginning will only increase image sizes.
+		* Less than "<" at the beginning will only decrease image sizes.

 * placeholder
 	* string
 	* placeholder image if the requested image is blank or not found.
 Useful for optional fields that should still display something.
 	* Current possibilities: "generic", "person", "person-tall", "person-wide", "photo"

 Any other parameter is transparently sent to the resulting `<img/>` tag.